isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-prof-mgr/c-cpy-pastet.md

 ---
 description: Steps to copy and paste a file as an email attachment in Microsoft Outlook.
-seo-description: Steps to copy and paste a file as an email attachment in Microsoft Outlook.
-seo-title: Copy and paste a file as an attachment
 solution: Analytics
 title: Copy and paste a file as an attachment
 topic: Data workbench